January 14, 2013, Posted by admin in Italia, News, Notes, Travel & Tourism

 So here are a few recommendable pastimes and survival strategies in case of heavy rain in Italy.

-- Head for the nearest outlet, mall or – as they say here – centro commercial where you can shop, eat and be entertained by people watching.
+Head for the nearest outlet, mall or – as they say here – centro commerciale where you can shop, eat and be entertained by people watching.

-- Many north Italian cities like Torino, Bologna, Savona, Ferrara, Bolzano, Milano etc. are built in such a way that people can walk from one end of the centre to the other without getting wet.
+Many north Italian cities like Torino, Bologna, Savona, Ferrara, Bolzano, Milano etc. are built in such a way that people can walk from one end to the other without getting wet.
 The pavements are simply covered by arcades, so you can stroll comfortable along the shop fronts.

-- Stay indoors and use the weather as an excuse to read a novel, consult guidebooks or update your travel dairy.
+Stay indoors and use the weather as an excuse to read a great Italian novel, consult guidebooks or update your travel dairy.
 As mums say, clever children are never bored.

-- Ignore the rain and keep doing whatever you planned to do.
-In most cases all memories of a holiday downpour evaporate long before you reach home.
+Ignore the rain, the fog, the heat or the storm and keep doing whatever you planned to do.
+In most cases, all memories of a holiday downpour evaporate long before you reach home.
 Or haven’t you noticed that all people always claim to have had the most wonderful weather during their holidays?

 What do you do when a short stop in a new, interesting place is dampened by bad weather?